nyunAI/nyuntam/examples/text-generation/aqlm_quantization/readme.md

 ### Step 2: AQLM Quantization

+[Optional] GSM8K Dataset creation:

-Dataset: We use the `openai/gsm8k` dataset for calibration and fine-tuning of the quantized model.
-Use the following script to create the dataset:
+We can use the `openai/gsm8k` dataset for fine-tuning of the quantized model.
+Use the following script to create the dataset in case finetuning with gsm8k:

 ```bash
 python examples/text-generation/aqlm_quantization/create_dataset.py